sh3ngsh3ng/Project-1/README.md

 - Ensure better mobile responsiveness for more screen sizes
 - Addition of Cafe Hopping function
     - Another function that was conceptualize was the function to allow user to plan their cafe hopping journey using the app
-- Addition of Tutorial Page
+- Addition of Tutorial Page (not yet started)
-- Addition of Contact Us page
+- Addition of Contact Us page (uncompleted)

 # Credits & Acknowledgements
 I would like to acknowledge the lead instructor Mr Paul, teaching assistant Sam and all my classmates for providing guidance and emotional support in this project.